Jaguarlinux/Jaguar-Linux-packages/README.md

  - If a dependency exists in a remote repository, use it.
  - If a dependency exists in a source package, use it.

-It is possible to avoid using remote repositories completely by using the `-N` flag.
+It is possible to a JaguarLinux using remote repositories completely by using the `-N` flag.

 > The default local repository may contain multiple *sub-repositories*: `debug`, `multilib`, etc.